 To put that in perspective, the most attentive industries (legal and real estate) only managed to respond to 29% of social media queries – not within an hour; at all.

 It’s not just social.
 Whatever the channel, organizations often struggle with real-time customer interactions for a very simple reason: scale.
-Their reps can’t be everywhere and talking to everyone at once, all of the time.
+Their marketing, sales and customer service reps can’t be everywhere and talking to everyone at once, all of the time.

 Automation can help lighten the load, but as we’ve seen, consumers like the human touch.
 Chatbots and virtual assistants are easily scalable and available 24/7; however, are they capable of building rapport and delivering a memorable customer experience in the same way that a person can?
 Probably not.